0neDividedbyZer0/commentaries/content/en/definitions.md

 #### Simple Definition
 People define themselves against others.

-### Perpetual Foreignor
+### Perpetual Foreigner
-The perpetual foreignor is the idea that Asians, no matter how assimilated they are, will never be fully considered American.
+The perpetual foreigner is the idea that Asians, no matter how assimilated they are, will never be fully considered American.

 #### Simple Definition
 Asians can never be considered American.